New York is well-known for its bagels and we highly recommend you try one when you are here.

 A bagel is a bread product made using the yeasted wheat dough, then rolled into shape by hand into the form of a ring the size of the palm of your hand.

 Bagels are sometimes baked with a light sprinkling of seasonings such as poppy seed, salt, toasted onion, roasted garlic, sesame seeds or 'everything' meaning all the ingredients mentioned above.

 Traditionally, bagels are served as a sandwich topped with cream cheese, butter, lox (smoked salmon), tuna salad, even peanut butter, and jelly.

-For the ultimate New York bagel experience, grab a cup of coffee and enjoy a bagel with cream cheese, covered with lox (smoked salmon), thin sliced onions and tomato and a few capers.
+For the ultimate New York bagel experience, grab a cup of coffee and enjoy a bagel with cream cheese, covered with lox (smoked salmon), thin-sliced onions, and a few capers.

-Tip: Bagel shops often put a HUGE amount of cream cheese on bagels, more than most people can eat.
-Feel free to ask for a medium amount of cream cheese, better known by New Yorkers as “schmear.”
+TIP: Bagel shops often put a HUGE amount of cream cheese on bagels, more than most people can eat.